clitic/kdam/README.md

   </a>
 </p>

-kdam is port of [tqdm](https://github.com/tqdm/tqdm) library which is written in python. kdam has almost same features as tqdm except bar templating. kdam is also 4 times faster than tqdm. kdam has only one external dependency which is [terminal-size](https://github.com/eminence/terminal-size).
+kdam is port of [tqdm](https://github.com/tqdm/tqdm) library which is written in python. kdam is also 4 times faster than tqdm.

 Instantly make your loops show a smart progress meter.
 Just wrap any iterator with tqdm!(iterator) macro and you're done!